Professional practice

 • Stonegate Farmers Limited & Ors v Michael Kent & Ors: Acted (led by Alan Gourgey KC) for the second defendant to claims brought in the Chancery Division by three companies in the Stonegate Food Group.
 The claimants alleged that they were the victims of an unlawful means conspiracy in connection with the divestment by the third defendant, Noble Foods Group, of those companies pursuant to undertakings given to the Competition Commission in 2007.

-• Emirates NBD Bank PJSC & Anr v Saadat-Yadzi & Ors: Acted (led by Paul McGrath KC) for the defendants in their response to a worldwide freezing injunction and in their defence to a claim brought in the London Commercial Court by two Dubai-based banks.
-The banks’ claim sought to enforce judgments obtained before Dubai Courts based on personal guarantees, which the defendants contended were not final and conclusive, impeachable for fraud and obtained in proceedings which were conducted in a manner contrary to their rights to a fair trial under Article 6 of the ECHR and in breach of natural and substantial justice.
+• Emirates NBD Bank PJSC & Anr v Saadat-Yadzi & Ors: Acted (led by Paul McGrath KC) for the defendants in their response to a worldwide freezing injunction and in their defence to a claim brought in the Commercial Court by two Dubai-based banks.
+The banks’ claim sought to enforce judgments obtained before Dubai Courts based on personal guarantees, which the defendants contended were not final and conclusive, were impeachable for fraud and were obtained in proceedings which were conducted in a manner contrary to their rights to a fair trial under Article 6 of the ECHR and in breach of natural and substantial justice.

 • Mex Clearing Limited v Mex Securities SARL & Ors: Acted (led by Ben Valentin QC, Alex Hall-Taylor QC and Alexander Cook) for the first ancillary claimant, VDHI, in its claims before the Commercial Division of the BVI High Court.
 In these proceedings, VDHI brought representative claims on behalf of various third-party noteholders, who it said had been defrauded out of approximately €36.4m, pursuant to an unlawful means conspiracy between the ancillary defendants and by means of various abuses of the process of the BVI Court, including the collusive commencement and settlement of proceedings by a fraudulently obtained Consent Order.
 The case gave rise to a large number of judgments and appeals.
 Stuart also acted as sole counsel for VDHI in respect of applications by the fourth ancillary defendant, Mr Taher, to challenge the jurisdiction of the BVI Court to hear the claims against him.